COVID-19 Has Changed Everything & Here's What We Hope Comes Next

 Natalie in NYC told us she’s looking for “ways I can be and feel productive and whole.”
 Jessica in Columbus wants to hear about “anything BUT Coronavirus.”
 Katie in Charlotte is craving “stories from healthcare workers” and Anna in Portland wants to know “how other women across the U.S. are handling the situation we’re in.”
 As we promised, every morsel of feedback you shared is sparking upcoming stories and paths to explore new information — and perhaps most importantly, guide us through the change to a new horizon (you can check out our Stay-Home Guide here).

-In many ways, you all have been a lifeline for me and everyone here at Refinery29, too, knowing you’re depending on us to find that critical timing and balance between practical matters (like how to speed up your stimulus check or navigating your relationship in isolation) as well as the escape you crave as a result.
+In many ways, you all have been a lifeline for me and everyone here at Refinery29, too, knowing you’re depending on us to find that critical timing and balance between practical matters as well as the escape you crave as a result.
 It’s not easy, and occasionally there’s some veering too far in either direction—we appreciate the comments, even the harsh ones, but especially the encouraging ones that keep us moving forward.

 As we speak, we’re actively working on stories that might not be relevant in precisely this moment, but we believe will be in months to come.
 How will COVID-19 permanently change our lens on the world and our lives along with it?
 What will our downtowns, our government, our jobs (or job search), and our entertainment look like in a year’s time?
 We’re wondering, too, and placing bets on what’s going to matter most.